 One of the many advanced procedures that Trillium Dental performs is restorative surgery.
 This is the act of replacing missing teeth as well as repairing damaged teeth.
-Our Ottawa locations all offer such a service, and have the ability to perform restorative processes such as denture manufacture and fitting, dental crowns fitting, and applications that cover inlays and onlays.
+Our Ottawa locations all offer such a service and have the ability to perform restorative processes such as denture manufacture and fitting, dental crowns fitting, and applications that cover inlays and onlays.
 Book an appointment with us today!

-All of these processes are designed to alleviate oral discomfort and improve dental health.
+All of our restorative dentistry Ottawa processes are designed to alleviate oral discomfort and improve dental health.
 Some of the treatments are specifically designed to fix issues with chewing and improving confidence by helping to create a better smile.
 This is accomplished by structuring a given treatment to fit the exact needs of a given patient.

 We can now offer one-appointment CEREC® crowns at many of our dental office in Ottawa.
 CEREC’s revolutionary CAD-CAM technology allows us to make and fit as many crowns as you need in just one appointment.
 With traditional crowns, you needed at least two appointments and have to wear a temporary crown (or crowns) in between.
 With exciting new CEREC, we can create beautiful, tooth-colored crowns in just one appointment, right in our office!
 Don’t put off that crown any longer!